-In hindsight, it’s easy to notice the other irony in the above exchange: me not realizing empathy with her for not realizing empathy with my message and her husband.
+In hindsight, it’s easy to notice the other irony in the above exchange: me not yet having realized empathy with her while expecting her to realize empathy with me.
 So easy to see this when other people do it.
 So hard to see it when we do it.

 What a vicious cycle this creates…

 I’ve come to think of situations like these as the Gordian Knot of inter-dependent relationships.